MaastrichtU-IDS/bio2rdf/README.md

 working_directory: the_path_of_bio2rdf_folder

-## Virtuoso
+### For Virtuoso:

-Navigate to the folder of the dataset you want to convert following this path: support/_dataset_name/virtuoso-workflow/config-workflow.yml
+Edit config in the folder of the dataset you want to convert following this path: support/_dataset_name/virtuoso-workflow/config-workflow.yml

+* change the working directory to the bio2rdf cloned project

+working_directory: the_path_of_bio2rdf_folder

-and change these parameters according to your environment if they are different:
+* change these parameters according to your environment if you are using different virtuoso endpoint:

 sparql_triplestore_url: http://virtuoso:8890/sparql